 Yes, you can freeze Baklava.
 It can be frozen on the day it was baked or a couple of days after baking.
-The sooner it is frozen after baking, the longer it will keep for once it has been defrosted.
+The sooner it is frozen after baking, the longer it will keep once it has been defrosted.

 Does Baklava Freeze Well?

-While the freezing process does make the pastry a little bit softer, this would naturally happen after a day or two at room temperature anyway so there isn’t a huge amount of difference to the texture between freezing and not freezing.
+While the freezing process does make the pastry a little bit softer, this would naturally happen after a day or two at room temperature anyway so there isn’t a huge amount of difference in the texture between freezing and not freezing.

 If you’re worried about the pastry becoming soggy as the Baklava defrosts, try brushing off any ice crystals with a pastry brush or unwrap the cling film and sit the Baklava on a clean tea towel while thawing to help absorb extra moisture.